amfelso/homelab/README.md

 # Homelab

-This repo contains scripts, configs, and environment files for a Raspberry Pi K3s homelab.
+This repo contains automation scripts, application code, and Kubernetes manifests for a Raspberry Pi K3s homelab.

 ## Prerequisites